Please select the category you are interested in learning more about.

 What kinds of student activities are available?

-ASC provides a full range of activities, including competitive athletics, intramural clubs, recreational athletics, academic clubs, musical groups, publications, service organizations, social clubs, religious groups and political alliances.
+Agnes Scott provides a full range of activities, including competitive athletics, intramural clubs, recreational athletics, academic clubs, musical groups, publications, service organizations, social clubs, religious groups and political alliances.
 Membership varies by organization but generally is open to any interested student.
-Learn more
+Learn more about student life at Agnes Scott.

 Where do Agnes Scott students live?